 - Player embedding on any website

-However, learning how to start live streaming is beyond the scope of this blog.
-If you want to learn more on that topic, I recommend our earlier post on the subject.
+Of course, learning how to do successful live streaming from start to finish is beyond the scope of this post.
+If you want to learn more on that topic, however, check out our earlier post on the subject.
+(While you’re at it, you can peruse our large and frequented updated library of blog articles on all things streaming, both live and VOD.)

 1. Conduct targeted research with a global focus